QubesOS/qubes-core-agent-linux/doc/vm-tools/qvm-open-in-dvm.rst

 NAME
 ====
-qvm-open-in-dvm - open a specified file in disposable VM
+qvm-open-in-dvm - open a specified file or URL in a disposable VM

 SYNOPSIS
 ========
 | qvm-open-in-dvm filename
+| qvm-open-in-dvm URL

 OPTIONS
 =======